tom-seddon/beeblink/docs/fs.md

 Windows: `beeblink_server --default-volume beeblink ./volumes`

-The AVR or Tube serial devices you have connected will be autodetected.
+The Tube serial devices you have connected will be autodetected.

 After a moment you should get a `Server running...` message.